starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Priceless for sure!
+Chris Nexus 6: Priceless for sure!
 Shame about his passing.
 So if you had to select one song from repertory that is the most representative of your sound, which one would it be and why?